-ASSESSMENT

-Component Number

-1 Written Examination This will consist of one paper of 120 minutes (2 hours), consisting of two sections: Section A: will consist of 34 multiple-choice questions testing learners' recall of facts (AO 1).
+WRITTEN EXAMINATION GRADES 8 - 10 Component Number Description of papers Duration Marks 8, 9 & 10 Written Examination This will consist of one paper of two sections: Section A: will consist of 34 multiple-choice questions testing learners' recall of facts (AO 1).
 Questions may be set on any part of the subject content.
 Thirty four (34) marks will be allocated to this section.
 Learners must answer all questions.
-Section B: will consist of three (3) structured questions on Namibian, African and World History which will permit free response writing.
+Section B: will consist of three (3) structured questions on Namibian, African and World History, which will permit free response writing.
 Each question will be structured into eight parts (e.g. a - h), and will make use of historical source material (e.g. cartoons, photographs, extracts, etc.).
 Each question will carry a maximum of thirty two (32) marks and will be compulsory.
-One question will be set on each area of the learning content, e.g. Namibian, African and World History.
-120 minutes 130

-2 Continuous Assessment This will consist of Continuous Assessment Tasks conducted in the school during the year.
-70

-Total Marks = 200
+One question will be set on each area of the learning content, e.g. Namibia, African and World History.
+120 minutes (2 hours) 130 2 Continuous Assessment This will consist of Continuous Assessment Tasks conducted in the school during the year.
+70 Total Mar ks = 200